AdarshdeepGupta/Crop-Disease-Detection/README.md

 3. The prediction result will display the disease name and associated details (if available).

-## Contributions
-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-### To Contribute:
-1. Fork the repository
-2. Create a new branch
-3. Make changes and commit them
-4. Submit a pull request

 ## Acknowledgments
 - **TensorFlow**, **Keras**, and **OpenCV** for providing the libraries to build and train models.
 - **new-plant-diseases-dataset**